11 May 2018

 Major Economic Indicators

-- China and Korea implemented their bilateral free trade agreement (FTA) in December 2015 after almost three years of talks.
-The FTA aim to eliminate about 70% to 90% of import tariffs within the next 10 to 20 years.
+- China and Korea implemented their bilateral FTA in December 2015 after almost three years of talks.
+The FTA aimed to eliminate about 70% to 90% of import tariffs within the next 10 to 20 years.

 Current Economic Situation

 Korea is one of the Asian economies with high trade dependency, with total foreign trade accounting for about 80% of the country's GDP.
-In 2016, Korea’s exports shank by 5.9% to US$495.4 billion.
-The slump was attributed largely to a slowdown in emerging economies, particularly China, Korea’s largest export partner which accounted for 25% of total export, with the value dropping by 9.3% during the period.
-In 2016, other major export destinations of Korea included the US (13% of share), Hong Kong (7%), Vietnam (7%) and Japan (5%).
-Meanwhile, Korea’s imports also plunged by 6.9% to US$406.2 billion amid a sharp drop in oil prices.
-Major sources of imports to Korea were China (21%), Japan (12%) and the US (11%).
+In 2017, Korea’s exports increased by 15.8% to US$573.7 billion thanks to a recovery in global trade.
+China was Korea’s largest export partner and accounted for about 25% of total exports.
+Other major export destinations of Korea included the US (12% of share), Vietnam (8%), Hong Kong (7%), and Japan (5%).
+Meanwhile, Korea’s imports rose by 17.8% to US$478.5 billion in 2017.
+Major sources of imports to Korea were China (20%), Japan (12%) and the US (11%).

-In 2014, Korea’s Ministry of Strategy and Finance introduced several measures to support local exporters, particularly the SMEs.
-To further support the export sector, the Korean government in 2016 announced plans to offer 4.8 trillion won (US$4.0 billion) in trade-related financing, lower export insurance premiums and expand tax incentives for SME exporters.
+To support the export sector, the Korean government in 2016 announced plans to offer 4.8 trillion won (US$4 billion) in trade-related financing, lower export insurance premiums and expand tax incentives for SME exporters.
 It is reported that Korean government has set aside 372.9 billion won (US$330 million) of funding in 2017 for oversea marketing events and trade missions.
+In its 2018 economic policies, the Korean government has committed more support for SME exporters.

 To bolster less-developed regions outside Seoul through private investment, the Korean government announced a series of pro-investment measures in 2014, which included deregulations and tax incentives.
 For example, development restrictions will be lifted to allow the construction of commercial facilities in green-belt areas.
 In 2015, the BOK enlarged the Bank Intermediated Lending Support Facility by 5 trillion won (US$4.5 billion), providing additional financial support, such as trade financing and credit loans to SMEs and tech start-ups.
 In 2017, a new set of measures were introduced to spur investment, which include creating a tourism brand in the Southern coastal area, allowing the distribution of draft beer made by microbreweries and using apartment complexes’ parking lots for paid parking space during daytime.

-In 2016, the Financial Services Commission (FSC) announced its plan to introduce an Omnibus Account in 2017, an integrated and simplified registration system for foreigners to make it easier for foreign investors to trade locally-listed stocks in the Korean stock market.
+The Korea’s Financial Services Commission (FSC) introduced the omnibus account system for foreign investors in stocks trading in March 2017, which is an integrated and simplified registration system for foreigners to make it easier for foreign investors to trade locally-listed stocks in the Korean stock market.
 In the past, foreign investors had to open an account not only in Korean banks but also in Korean securities companies to make an investment in Korean stocks and they had to handle all financial transactions themselves.
+The omnibus account was extended to cover bonds and derivatives trading in June 2017.

 Moreover, there are two types of Foreign Investment Zones (FIZs) designated for foreign-invested SMEs and large foreign-invested companies respectively.
 Land purchase, rent subsidies and tax incentives are offered in those FIZs.
 Foreign investment on service industries including tourism, logistics and other business services are also encouraged.
 Besides, qualified foreign investment can be exempted from customs duties, VAT, and special excise tax on imported capital goods for the first three years.

 On the other hand, Korea is negotiating FTAs with economies including Japan, Mexico and the GCC (Gulf Cooperation Council).
-The trilateral free trade agreement between Korea, Japan and China has been under negotiations since May 2012, and the 11th round of negotiations was held in January 2017.
+The trilateral free trade agreement between Korea, Japan and China has been under negotiations since 2012, and the 13th round of negotiations was held in March 2018.
 In addition, Korea is engaged in negotiations on Regional Comprehensive Economic Partnership (RCEP), a proposed FTA among 16 countries including 10 ASEAN countries, Australia, China, India, Japan and New Zealand.
-RCEP countries account for some 29% of the world’s GDP and 28% of global trade, with an aim to conclude negotiations in 2017.

 In 1997, following the amendment of the Customs Act and its Enforcement Decree, Korea simplified import procedures and required documentation.
 Most goods can now be imported without licences, except items restricted for health or security reasons.
 All of Hong Kong's leading export products can be freely imported into Korea.